Profile Design

 - Build completes without errors

-- Profile loads properly in Claude Desktop
+- Profile loads properly in Claude Code or Claude Desktop

 - No naming collisions with existing profiles